 Combine Soy milk, yogurt, and fresh blueberries and ice and blend well.
 Serve chilled.

 So, we have plenty of good reasons here to make Soy a part of our daily diet.
-Do you take Soy protein?
-Do share your views and favourite recipes.
+Do you take Soy?
+Do share your views and favorite recipes.

 Copyright © Utpal K